The Classic Rothschild Odyssey Safari is your ultimate introduction to safari in Africa. Recharge and prepare for your safari while… Read more

 Perfect for those travelers who can’t decide between one or the other, Rothschild Safaris proudly presents our Best of East &… Read more

-Begin and end your safari in South Africa with exclusive safari experiences in two of the country’s best wildlife regions.… Read more
+Begin and end your journey in South Africa with exclusive safari experiences in two of the country’s best wildlife regions.… Read more

 Whether you’re looking for world-class wining and dining, superb wildlife viewing, or some beach-side sunbathing, our South Africa & Mozambique… Read more